konstantd/Antennas_Simulations/README.md

-We conclude that the more the cone opens, the fewer the zones in this frequency band in which satisfactory operation is achieved.
-In fact, for larger angles the reflection coefficient  changes abruptly in some frequencies and more specifically at 6.4Ghz suddenly achieves very good operation, but anywhere else behaves quite undesirably.
+The discone antenna tends to behave as a λ/2 dipole in the central frequency of 3 Ghz.
+As we can see in the vertical plane radiation patter, a difference is that the maximum gain has been shifted towards θ=115 degrees (instead of 90 in λ/2 dipole).
+This happens because of the circular disc.
+In higher frequencies the discone creates 2 z-axis symmetrical lobes, ranging between +-130 and +-160 degrees.
+Regarding the angle of the cone, we conclude that the more the cone opens, the fewer the zones in this frequency band in which satisfactory operation is achieved.
+In fact, for larger angles the reflection coefficient  changes abruptly in some frequencies and more specifically there is a reasonance frequency at 6.4Ghz.